Wajkt0r/ProjectManager/README.md

 ### Commenting System:
 Users can add comments to tasks, enabling real-time communication and updates directly within the task details.
 This feature improves teamwork and helps keep all discussions in one place.

+### Time Logging:
+Users can log time spent on specific tasks, helping to monitor progress and manage workload effectively.
+Logged time provides insights into the overall effort required to complete tasks and can be used to improve future project planning.

 ### Continuous Integration:
 The project includes Continuous Integration (CI) using GitHub Actions.
 CI ensures that code changes are automatically tested and verified before being merged, improving code quality and reducing errors.